 When a building is designed by an architect, he has to envision how the building will look when it is completed.
-He’s got to plan the details of every floor every single area, in the construction, and plan everything comes first and what comes afterwards.
+He’s got to plan the details of every floor in every single area, in the construction, and plan everything come first and what comes afterwards.
 You cannot build the next floor without completing the second floor, can you?
 Designing digital learning is much like any other kind of layout, as well as to design in a lot of ways, where you start with the material on one side and complete with a product on the opposite.
 What helps to ensure that the completed product is top-notch is the procedure.

 Designing anything from scratch isn’t a cakewalk.
 Especially, when you’re designing learn and build knowledge and skills.
 A good deal of planning, experience, and hard work go into it.
 There’s one thing, whose existence (or absence thereof) can make or break the effectiveness of an electronic learning course.
 This thing is your procedure.
 In this guide, we will discuss the procedure digital learning designers can utilize to better layout digital learning for their learners.

 Unlike what many designers may believe, planning starts even before the programmer starts to work on an outline or blueprint of this course.
 It starts with a Training Needs Analysis of the workers, then a meeting with the higher-ups to describe how this course will help the organization’s workers, then a conversation with the SMEs (Subject Matter Experts) about what material to put in the course while adhering to the findings of the Training Needs Analysis, and then together with the actual designers and programmers of this course to discuss the whole program and its own deadline.
 It is a team effort by the whole L&D team that is orchestrated by the L&D manager.
 Every member of the company plays a role in this endeavor, at least if you would like to do it properly.